Eighters/GyverProject/app/Resources/doc/install.md

 * **Go to [localhost](http://localhost/), if you have all done correctly you will see home page  :D :D :D \O/**

-* **During Development, you may use following command to watch any change on Sass And Js file and recompile them on every change :**
+* **During Development, you may use following command to watch any change on Sass, Html & Js files and recompile them & refresh server them :**
-    `./node_modules/gulp/bin/gulp.js watch`
+    `npm run dev`

+    **Note:** This will start a BrowserSync server connected to your app using proxy.
+    Once this running, you can connect any other browser using the external ip address given by the command prompt.
+    Any change detected on Html, Css or Javascript file will automatically refresh every synced browser.